 adequate solution for edge cases.
 If I wanted to set some parameters that are

-not already implemented by the Chart, I have no chance but modifying the Chart first.
+not already implemented by the Chart, I have no choice but to modify the Chart

 Jsonnet on the other hand got you covered by supporting mixing (patching, deep-merging) objects on top of the libraries output if required.